 If your loan request is approved, you may be required to register with the Workforce Development Department of the Piedmont Triad Regional Council to identify qualified job candidates.
 They may be contacted at (336) 904-0300 or at the PTRC website.

-For more information, please contact Ken Millett, Small Business Liaison, at (336) 747-7472 or go to the Small Business Liaison Contact Page.
+For more information, please contact Steven Harrison, Economic Development Specialist, at (336) 747-7474 or go to the Small Business Liaison Contact Page.